 This unit may or may not be equipped with an electric heater package.
-For units not equipped with factory installed heat, a factory approved, field installed UL listed heater package is available from your equipment supplier.
-See unit rating plate for a list of factory approved heaters.
+For units not equipped with factory installed heat, a factory-approved, field-installed, UL-listed heater package is available from your equipment supplier.
+See unit rating plate for a list of factory-approved heaters.
 Heaters that are not factory approved could cause damage which would not be covered under the equipment warranty.
-If fan coil contains a factory installed heater package, minimum circuit ampacity (MCA) and maximum fuse/breaker may be different than units with a same size field installed accessory heater.
-The difference is not an error and is due to calculation difference per UL guidelines.
+If fan coil contains a factory-installed heater package, minimum circuit ampacity (MCA) and maximum fuse/breaker may be different than units with the same size field-installed accessory heater.
+The difference is not an error and is due to calculation differences per UL guidelines.